caishaosmanper/Walmart-Sales-Performance-Analysis/README.md

 The project aims to analyze sales data from the Walmart database to derive insights into sales performance, customer behavior, and product trends.
 By leveraging SQL queries, it seeks to facilitate informed decision-making and strategy optimization for Walmart's retail operations.

 ### About Data
 The dataset was obtained from the [Kaggle](https://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting).
-This dataset is from 2014 and contains sales transactions of three Walmart branches located in Myanmar, specifically Mandalay, Yangon, and Naypyitaw.
+This dataset is comprised of sales transactions from three distinct Walmart branches situated in Mandalay, Yangon, and Naypyitaw in Myanmar.

 | Column                  | Description                             | Data Type      |
 | :---------------------- | :-------------------------------------- | :------------- |